-Rabbi Rami Pavolotzky and Rabbi Daniela Szuster joined Temple Beth El in November 2015.
-The married couple relocated from San Jose, Costa Rica, where they served as co-rabbis of Congregation B’Nei Israel since 2004.
+We are very fortunate to have Rabbi Rami Pavolotzky and Rabbi Daniela Szuster call Temple Beth El Lancaster their home.
+The married couple joined our family in November 2015 when they relocated from San Jose, Costa Rica, where they served as co-rabbis of Congregation B’Nei Israel since 2004.

 Before they arrived in Costa Rica, the congregation had provided a newsletter on upcoming temple programs for members.
 The co-rabbis developed this into a magazine called “Koleinu” (meaning “Our Voice”), which they published several times a year.

 As Rabbis at Temple Beth El, their primary goal is to maintain the congregation’s focus on welcoming individuals and families, both Jewish and inter-faith.
-They want to invite people of diverse backgrounds and religious practices to participate in the religious, educational and social life at Temple Beth El.
-They will continue to strive to meet the needs of congregants who vary with regard to knowledge, practice and commitment, and to individuals at all stages of life.
+They want to invite people of diverse backgrounds and religious practices to participate in the religious, educational, and social life at Temple Beth El.
+They will continue to strive to meet the needs of congregants who vary regarding knowledge, practice, and commitment, and to individuals at all stages of life